-HIS STORIC PROP HISTORIC PROPERTIES IN THE AREA OF POTENTIAL EFFECT Resource Name NRHP Evaluation National Register of Historic Places Significance S Period of Significance Conewago Chapel (Key # 001254) Listed Criterion A: Significant contribution to early Conewago valley settlement and helped to establish religion in the area.
+HISTORIC PROPERTIES IN THE AREA OF POTENTIAL EFFECT Resource Name NRHP Evaluation National Register of Historic Places Significance Period of Significance Conewago Chapel (Key # 001254) Listed Criterion A: Significant contribution to early Conewago valley settlement and helped to establish religion in the area.
 1785-1959 30 Basilica Drive, Conewago Twp.
 Criterion C: Architecturally significant Georgian style chapel and the oldest Catholic church building constructed of stone in the United States.
 Devine Chapel Farm (Key # 001930) Eligible Criterion A: Intact farmstead with associated farmland, significant for contributions to the agricultural history of the region.
 1787-1940 509 Church Street, Conewago Twp.
-Emeco Office and Factory Building (Key # 208775) Eligible Furniture manufacturing complex, significant to Hanover's g furniture industry, particularly with the design of the 1006 1953-1968 805 W. Elm Avenue, Conewago Twp.
-INAVY CITALL.
-Gettysburg Railroad (Key # 208778) Eligible tterns 1856-1942 Hanover to Gettysburg particularly with the battle of Gettysburg and Fresident Enrollris Gettysburg Address.
+Emeco Office and Factory Building (Key # 208775) Eligible Criterion A: Furniture manufacturing complex, significant to Hanover's longstanding furniture industry, particularly with the design of the 1006 Navy Chair.
+1953-1968 805 W. Elm Avenue, Conewago Twp.
+Navy Chair.
+Gettysburg Railroad (Key # 208778) Eligible Criterion A: Former railroad, significant to regional settlement patterns and transportation and for its important role during the Civil War, particularly with the Battle of Gettysburg and President Lincoln's 1856-1942 Hanover to Gettysburg Gettysburg Address.
 Hanover Historic District (Key # 079015) Listed Criterion A: Historic district encompassing much of historic Hanover, significant in the areas of commerce, transportation, and history.
-1783-1946 Hanover Borough Criterion C: Architecturally significant combination of residential, commercial, and industrial buildings, most of which represent the Colonial Revival, Pennsylvania German vernacular, Queen Anne, and American Four-Square styles.
+1783-1946 Hanover Borough Criterion C : Architecturally significant combination of residential, commercial, and industrial buildings, most of which represent the Colonial Revival, Pennsylvania German vernacular, Queen Anne, and American Four-Square styles.